Nadihat/Repeater-Divination/README.md

 The same for Traditional Chinese, in chin.py and chinv2.py.

+cio.py is a non-interactive experiment in generating hashed readings from the AnthroHeart Cio Saga.

 The Tarot file is GPL3, and since all the other files were derived from it, they're too.